denniesia/beaunity/docs/project_structure/post_app.md

 ensure the API receives the expected data and responds consistently.

 The Model has only one serializer:
-- PostSerializer - the **PostSerializer** is used to serialize and deserialize Post objects for the API.
+- `PostSerializer()` - is used to serialize and deserialize Post objects for the API.

 ```python
 class PostSerializer(serializers.ModelSerializer):